 - Product credits

 You can take the purchase amount of the referral and give a percentage of this as commission to the affiliates.
-Or you can give a flat fee for every purchase made or trial started.
+Or you can provide a flat fee for every purchase made or trial started.

 Choosing the right commission structure should be based on the types of activities and results you want to get from your affiliates.
-This ties is closely with what kind of traffic sources you allow the affiliates to use.
+This ties closely with what kind of traffic sources you allow the affiliates to use.